Alex Finlay

 Life & Career Timeline

-Alexander Finlay was born in the South Yarra neighbourhood of Melbourne, Victoria.
+Birth of Alexander Finlay in the South Yarra neighbourhood of Melbourne.

 Left school at age 12